renoise/xrnx/docs/start/README.md

 <img src="https://www.renoise.com/sites/default/files/renoise_logo_0.png" alt="Renoise" height="100"/>

-# Getting started
+## Welcome

-Welcome to the Renoise Tool Scripting Guide!
+... to the Renoise Lua Scripting Guide!
+This book is intended for developers who want to write their own scripts & tools for [Renoise](http://www.renoise.com/).

-Here, you can learn about what kind of things are possible with scripting in Renoise, how to get started with developing tools, how to debug them and more.
+If you are only interested in downloading tools for Renoise and not in developing your own tools, please have a look at the [Renoise Tools Page](http://tools.renoise.com/).

+If you want to develop your own tools for Renoise, just keep reading :)